Automattic/jetpack/projects/plugins/wpcomsh/README.md

 - `upload_themes`
 - `edit_themes`

-### Removal of Pressable wp-admin Dashboard widget

-Pressable adds a custom widget to wp-admin’s Dashboard.
-However, as AT users are still WP.com ones, we need to hide any mention of Pressable from them so wpcomsh removes this custom widget from wp-admin’s Dashboard.

 ### Points attachment URLs to WP.com

 TODO: needs Jennifer’s clarification.

-After transferring a site from WP.com to Pressable, the media files (such as images) are not immediately moved there and stay on WP.com servers.
+After transferring a site from WP.com to Atomic, the media files (such as images) are not immediately moved there and stay on WP.com servers.
 That’s why we need to point the attachment URLs to WP.com temporarily.
 A job to move media files is queued shortly after the transfer process finishes.

 ### Bypassing Jetpack Single Sign On login form